prachixmishrax/practice/README.md

 # practice
-this is for practice only
+this is for practice only.